Q&A: How walkout by Arizona teachers is expected to play out - WDEF

 WHAT ARE THE DEMANDS?

-The one that received the most attention is a 20 percent raise for teachers.
-They also want yearly raises until their salaries reach the national average and competitive wages for all classified staff members.
+The one that received the most attention is a 20 percent raise for teachers who earn an average of $47,218 annually, compared with a national average of $58,353, according to 2016 data from the National Education Association.
+They also want yearly raises until their salaries reach the national average and competitive wages for classified staffers.

 Another demand is a return to pre-Great Recession spending levels, which would be roughly a $1 billion increase annually.
 Part of that includes the goal of driving down class sizes to a 23:1 ratio.